RJDennis/SmolyakApprox.jl/README.md

 y_hat = smolyak_pl_evaluate(weights,point,grid,multi_ind,domain)
 ```

-Again `mu` can be either an integer or a 1d array of integers depending on whether an isotropic or an anisotropic approximation is desired, and the argument `domain` is unnecessary where the grid resides on [-1,1]^d.
+Again `mu` can be either an integer or a tuple of integers depending on whether an isotropic or an anisotropic approximation is desired, and the argument `domain` is unnecessary where the grid resides on [-1,1]^d.

 Related packages
 ----------------